-Date of Birth-5/23/67 (lifelong resident of Long Island, New York), born with Prune Belly Syndrome, with a complete lack of abdominal wall.
-Other complications & necessary surgeries ensued during early childhood, mostly relating to kidney & other urological issues.
+1967: Born May 23 (lifelong resident of Long Island, New York) with Prune Belly Syndrome, with a complete lack of abdominal wall.
+Other complications & necessary surgeries ensued during early childhood, mostly relating to lung, kidney & other urological issues.
 Diagnosis was very grim at birth & throughout early childhood & according to some medical professionals, I was not expected to survive.
 I suffered from pneumonia four times within the first four years of life, with one time being nearly fatal.

 What I remember more than anything else was the social side, growing up having PBS.
 I always had to be protected, wearing a very uncomfortable velcro binder around my waist to keep my stomach protected, especially in school where most kids couldn't understand what was happening.
-Most kids were sympathetic, while some weren't.
+Most kids were sympathetic, while some weren't & resorted to bullying.

 I wasn't allowed to participate in anything physical due to my limitations, so during Phys Ed classes, I would sit against the wall watching my friends participate in activities.
 I was jealous of them being able to do that.....THEY were jealous of me for getting special attention.
 Looking back on it as an adult, I see that it is not a big issue, but at that point in my life, wanting just to be "one of the gang", it was devastating!

-In 1976, I started to develop some musical skills though elementary school (where I took violin & choir lessons; wind instruments were not an option due to breathing issues caused by PBS) & a local church folk group (starting out as singer, then graduating to tambourine player & eventually to guitar & piano).
+1976: I started to develop some musical skills through elementary school (where I took violin & choir lessons; wind instruments were not an option due to breathing issues caused by PBS) & a local church folk group (starting out as singer, then graduating to tambourine player & eventually to guitar & piano).

 The surgery (performed on 8/18/82) was a success & he took several more pictures just after the surgery.
 Ever since, I have really not felt any of the effects of PBS that I did prior to the surgery & I try to live a very happy life as a musician with lots of amazing, loving, & supportive people around me & I hope I do the same for them.